A degenerate version of Brion's formula: Introduction

 Finally, the most sophisticated application in \cite{peterson} which required the full strength of degenerate Brion's formula involves computing the size of the intersection of two polyhedral balls with different centers.
 The strategy is roughly as follows: first we parametrize points in the intersection with respect to the relative position of such points relative to the centers of the balls.
 The possible relative positions are then parametrized by lattice points in some polytope, and the number of points associated to a given relative position is exponential in these coordinates.
 Furthermore, as we change the radii of the balls or the location of the centers, the parametrizing polytope simply has its supporting hyperplanes shifted.
 Thus in particular the normal fan stays the same, which allows for a good uniform bound as we vary the radii and centers of the polytopal balls in the building.
 See \cite{thesis} for a visualization of the technique for the building of $\textnormal{PGL}(2)$, which is the infinite regular tree.

 Brion's formula is already known to have applications in representation theory (see, e.g., \cite{finis_lapid, makhlin, feigin_makhlin, asgari_kiumars}).
 We believe our degenerate version of Brion's formula may have further applications to representation theory as well as to analysis on symmetric spaces and affine buildings.
 In particular, our degenerate Brion's formula may be seen in certain situations as a substitute for Laplace's method and the method of stationary phase in settings in which such methods are not applicable because of the non-differentiable nature of polytopes, or in the discrete case because we are taking sums of exponential functions rather than integrating.
-More generally our results contribute towards the analysis of multivariate meromorphic functions with hyperplane singularities which, in addition to the setting of this paper (and the associated connections to toric geometry and symplectic geometry), show up in renormalization in quantum field theory and the study of multivariate zeta functions.
-See e.g. the works of Guo-Paycha-Zhang \cite{GPZ_zeta, GPZ_euler_maclaurin, GPZ_laurent, GPZ_locality}.